Looking to get rid of some old junk? Your unused stuff could be someone else's treasure.

 Overall: Good for selling high-value homeware to people who are likely to appreciate it.

-Over 60 million people use Craigslist every month, posting anything from jobs to event listings.
-The buying and selling of secondhand goods represents a brisk trade on an overflowing marketplace that still looks like a 90s-era message board.
+Over 54 million people use Craigslist every month, posting anything from jobs to event listings.
+The buying and selling of secondhand goods represent a brisk trade on an overflowing marketplace that still looks like a 90s-era message board.
 It's often the place to pick up a bargain from people who just want to get rid of their stuff.

 Best for: Nearly anything in your house, particularly big things such as appliances and furniture.
 Smaller items like clothing or accessories are better suited to other sites.